revalgovender/wrestling-sorted/README.md

 # Wrestling Sorted

-API to retrieve and sort highlights from YouTube for wrestling shows
+API to retrieve and sort highlights from YouTube for wrestling tv shows.

 ## Table of Contents